Posts Tagged Transformational Education

 Posted June 15th, 2012 by & filed under Art Therapy/Counseling at SWC, Top News.

 by Deb Schroder

 A summer ritual in the art therapy program has begun again.
 We’ve started our annual “Portfolio Review” process which is a part of the transition for first year students who are ready to begin second year in the fall.

 Deborah John and I will sit down with each…

-Posted October 19th, 2011 by & filed under New Thoughts from President Nolan, Top News, Vision Quests.
+Posted October 19th, 2011 by & filed under Reflections from President Nolan, Top News, Vision Quests & Earth Based Healing.

 I remember working too hard, cognitively, to find my “solo spot” on Vision Quest.
 First I went straight to the top of a mountain, and claimed it.
 Then I gave myself a lecture about being a Straight White Guy taking control of the top of a mountain and how arrogant was that and yada yada,…

-Posted October 12th, 2011 by & filed under New Thoughts from President Nolan, Top News.
+Posted October 12th, 2011 by & filed under Counseling at SWC, Reflections from President Nolan, Top News.